abhchand/vanilla-tree-viewer/README.md

 To keep the bundle size small, `Highlight.js` ships with language support for only the most common languages by default.
 See the [Common Languages outlined here](https://highlightjs.org/download/)

-If you require syntax highlighting for a less common language, you'll have to include the syntax definitions manually.
+If you require syntax highlighting for a less common language, you'll have to include the syntax definitions from `Highlight.js` manually (which uses CDN JS for hosting).

 Be sure to include this _after_ sourcing the `VanillaTreeViewer` script

 Example for ActionScript: